GoogleCloudPlatform/php-docs-samples/appengine/php72/symfony-framework/README.md

 ## Session Management

-As for the logs and the cache, you can not write session file on App Engine.
-This might create unexpected disconnections from your app.
+To persist sessions across multiple App Engine instances, you'll need to use a database.
-Fortunately, Symfony provides a way to handle this persisting the session in the database.
+Fortunately, Symfony provides a way to handle this using [PDO session storage][symfony-pdo-session-storage].
-We recommend to use the Symfony PDOSessionHandler so the session data will be persisted in the database instead of files.
-Here is the detailed [documentation][symfony-pdo-session-storage], and we will lead you through those simple steps.

 ### Configuration

-Modify your Framework configuration in config/packages/framework.yaml and change the parameters under session to be the following:
+Modify your Framework configuration in `config/packages/framework.yaml` and change the parameters under session to be the following:

 ```
     session:
         handler_id: Symfony\Component\HttpFoundation\Session\Storage\Handler\PdoSessionHandler
         cookie_secure: auto
         cookie_samesite: lax